Alekya-GitHubb/Kubernetes/README.md

 StoreManager: Microservices Inventory Application

-📋 Project Overview
+📋 Overview

-This project demonstrates the migration of a monolithic inventory management system into a distributed Microservices Architecture.
+This assignment demonstrates the migration of a monolithic inventory management system into a distributed Microservices Architecture.
 The application is containerized using Docker and orchestrated using Kubernetes.

 It consists of two decoupled services: